isabellaliev/ambiguity-in-action/README.md

 # ambiguity-in-action

 This computational linguistics project analyzes how linguistic ambiguity in Colombian legal decrees creates interpretive spaces that create interpretive ambiguity.
-Using corpus analysis and speech act theory, I examine modal verbs, performative constructions, and rhetorical vagueness in governmental discourse focusing on post-1965 security legislation.
-This repo investigates the silent work of verbs, the vagueness of legal recommendations, and how power operates through ambiguity.
+Using corpus analysis, speech act theory and CDA, I examine modal verbs, performative constructions, and rhetorical vagueness in governmental discourse focusing on post-1965 security legislation.

 This repository supports my graduate research goals in computational linguistics and reflects my ongoing transition from humanities-based inquiry to applied data analysis.
 This methodology could extend to legal discourse analysis in other Latin American contexts and contribute to computational approaches in legal studies.